 A critical CAR is a non-conformance which, in the opinion of the authorising authority, seriously threatens the effectiveness of the systems or controls in place and has, or will, have an impact on human safety or animal welfare.

-If an exhibitor does not rectify any CAR or defect identified during an audit within the required timeframe, the original CAR can be reissued, and a further CAR or defect often issued, impacting the overall audit result.
+If an exhibitor does not rectify any CAR or defect identified during an audit within the required timeframe, the original CAR can be reissued (with increased audit points), and a further CAR issued for failure to comply with the original CAR.
+This will result in a worse audit result.

 At the conclusion of the audit, the allocated points for each CAR are added to give a total rating for the business, from an ‘A’ to an ‘E’ rating.